keptn-sandbox/lifecycle-toolkit-docs/content/en/docs/getting-started/_index.md

 hidechildren: true # this flag hides all sub-pages in the sidebar-multicard.html
 ---

-The Keptn Lifecycle Toolkit brings application-awareness to your Kubernetes cluster and helps you reliably delivering your application with:
+The Keptn Lifecycle Toolkit makes your deployments observable, brings application-awareness to your Kubernetes cluster and helps you reliably delivering your application with:

 * Pre-Deployment Tasks: e.g. checking for dependant services, checking if the cluster is ready for the deployment, etc.
 * Pre-Deployment Evaluations: e.g. evaluate metrics before your application gets deployed (e.g. layout of the cluster